 Reference period: last three calendar years

-Detailed option
+Recommended option

 Data from farm financial records, i.e. daily, weekly, monthly or seasonal transactions in an organized way (in general, large commercial farms maintain detailed financial records on the basis of which the NFI can be calculated as per above equation).